till-s/tic-nic/README.md

   | R17, R18, R19       | install pull-ups              | Enable autoneg. advertise <br> everything           |
   | JP5                 | user-defined                  | LED mode (see PHY datasheet)                        |

-Thus, the only strictly mandatory strap is JP3 which must be loaded with a 2k2 pull-up resistor.
+Thus, the only strictly mandatory straps are JP3 and JP4 which must be loaded with 2k2 pull-up resistors.
 For most other settings the internal default resistors should be fine.
 Note that it is not possible to change the advertised link capabilities - this was a design choice to simplify the LED circuitry.
 However, the advertised capabilities